Monday 16 December 2013

 How to blend in

 The upper-class Stow-Crats go in for bonkers cheese-paring methods – writer India Knight recommends making your own butter, David Cameron says he never buys budget bread, he has a breadmaking machine.
-In the 20s, they had French chefs but made their guests give them twopence if they used the phone.
+In the 20s, they employed French chefs but made their guests hand over twopence if they used the phone.

 What to say about wind farms: Socialist – not in my backyard!
 And they’re part of this global warming conspiracy which is just common people telling us what to do.